Multiwinner Approval Rules as Apportionment Methods: The Apportionment Problem and Approval-Based Multiwinner Elections

-\begin{example} Consider the instance from Example~\ref{ex:owaBasedRules} and consider committee $\{c_1, c_2, c_3\}$, which is a winning committee under the Chamberlin--Courant rule.
-Even though every voter has an approved committee member (voters $1$--$7$ approve of~$c_1$, voters $8$ and $9$ approve of~$c_2$, and voters $10$--$12$ approve of $c_3$), this committee has a total satisfaction of 10 only.
-This is because the function $\tau_{\{c_1, c_2, c_3\}}$, defined as

-does not satisfy the Monroe criterion (candidate $c_1$ represents more voters than candidates~$c_2$ and~$c_3$).
-Under the Monroe rule, $\{c_1, c_4, c_3\}$ is the unique winning committee.
-For this committee, the optimal valid assignment function maps voters $1$--$4$ to their approved candidate $c_1$, voters $5$--$8$ to their approved candidate~$c_4$ and voters~$9$--$12$ to~$c_3$ (only three of those four voters approve of~$c_3$).
-Thus, the winning committee has a score of $11$. \end{example}
+\begin{example} Consider again the instance from Example~\ref{ex:owaBasedRules} and consider committee $\{c_1, c_2, c_3\}$, which is a winning committee under the Chamberlin--Courant rule.
+Even though every voter has an approved committee member (voters $1$--$7$ approve of~$c_1$, voters $8$ and $9$ approve of~$c_2$, and voters $10$--$12$ approve of $c_3$), according to Monroe this committee has a total satisfaction of 10 only: since only two voters approve of $c_2$, there is no balanced allocation $\tau_{\{c_1, c_2, c_3\}}$ mapping every voter to an approved candidate in $\{c_1, c_2, c_3\}$.
+The Monroe rule selects $\{c_1, c_4, c_3\}$ as the unique winning committee.
+For this committee, the optimal balanced allocation maps voters $1$--$4$ to their approved candidate $c_1$, voters $5$--$8$ to their approved candidate~$c_4$, and voters~$9$--$12$ to~$c_3$ (only three of those four voters approve of~$c_3$).
+Thus, the winning committee has a total satisfaction of $11$. \end{example}